JonasTroeltsch/DAI-PW4/README.md

 #### Response

-The response body contains a JSON array with the following properties:
+The response body contains a JSON array with the grids

 #### Status codes

 - `200` (OK) - The grids have been successfully retrieved
+- `404` (Not found) - no grids

 ### Get one grid

-- `GET /grids/{id}`
+- `GET /grids/{index}`

 Get one grid by its ID.

 #### Request

-The request path must contain the ID of the grid.
+The request path must contain the index of the grid.

 #### Response

-The response body contains a JSON object containing the  with the given id
+The response body contains a JSON object containing the grid with the given index

 #### Status codes

 - `200` (OK) - The grid has been successfully retrieved
-- `404` (Not Found) - The grid does not exist
+- `404` (Not Found) - The grid does not exist or does not fit grid dimension or the index given is not a number
+- `400` (Something went wrong) - something is wrong with the request

 ### Get one row of a grid

-- `GET /grids/{id}?x={x}`
+- `GET /grids/{index}?x={x}`

 Get one row of a grid by its index.